maxbalrog/ml-sk-project/README.md

 - to conduct the experiments exactly as described in the publication (25%)
 - for providing explanations on why N-BEATS works and when it does not (10%)

 Concerning the first task, one can find scripts for loading time series from FRED (https://fred.stlouisfed.org/) in the corresponding folder. id_loader_final.ipynb is used to get id of time series from the site, series_loader_final.ipynb is used to load time series from FRED by their id.
 The main difference with existing APIs (e.g. could be found here https://fred.stlouisfed.org/docs/api/fred/) for loading time series from FRED is that we use Selenium for requesting id and time series, without Selenium it is not possible to download large amount of time series (~290k).
 Scripts are written with instructions.
-In order to collect other datasets one do not need to use any scripts.
-All collected datasets one can find here https://drive.google.com/drive/folders/1U8He5OXbLHBjDzm8AX8dDme_2ygnXhmy .

-Conceringn running baselines, one can ask mr. Max Balrog.
+Conceringn running baselines, one can ask mr. Maximus.
+In the folder baselines one can find script Baselines.r in R which is the implementation of statistical benchmarks (SNaive, Theta, ARIMA) on the following datasets: M4, FRED, M3, TOURISM, ELECTRICITY, TRAFFIC.
+In order to run it, necessary libraries should be installed (library names and intructions could be found inside).

 Concerning the other tasks, one can find N-BEATS training and predicting in the corresponding folder.